douglasgreen/outlines/society/philosophy/books.en.md

 -   Slavoj Zizek - Living In The End Times (2010)
 -   Søren Kierkegaard - Fear and Trembling (1843)
 -   Søren Kierkegaard - Either/Or (1843)
--   Thomas Kuhn - The Structure of Scientific Revolutions (1962)